evolvator/travis-json-git-log/readme.md

     data: [{ a: 1 }, { b: 2 }, { c: 3 }],
     // required object or json string
     // config.data || process.env.TJGL_DATA
+    // if target file dont exists - just write into file
+    // if target file contains object - then just `lodash.extend(file, data)`
+    // if target file is array - then just push data, or concat with array-data

     branch: 'results',
     // branch name for save log.